vitest-dev/vitest/docs/guide/browser/multiple-setups.md

 :::

 ::: warning
-Vitest cannot run multiple configs that have `headless` mode set to `false` (the default behaviour).
+Vitest cannot run multiple instances that have `headless` mode set to `false` (the default behaviour).
 During development, you can select what project to run in your terminal:

 ```shell
 ?
 Found multiple projects that run browser tests in headed mode: "chromium", "firefox".